 If your attorney does not respond to your letter within 10 days or does not respond completely, please contact the Consumer Assistance Program (CAP) if you would like us to follow up with a letter of concern to your attorney.
 Most likely we will ask you to fax or email a copy of your letter to the attention of the Consumer Assistance Program for review.
 Most attorneys respond after receiving our letter, but occasionally, a "second request" is needed.

-Fee Dispute Mediation is a not a service that all Bar Associations provide, and varies from county to county.
+Answer: Fee Dispute Mediation is not a service that all Bar Associations provide, and varies from county to county.
 Many counties do not offer fee mediation.
 In such a case, you may wish to seek legal advice as to your options for filing suit for breach of contract for services not rendered.

 Chattanooga Bar Association